WVURAIL/dspira/_posts/2020-07-24-BuildingHorn_SoftwareInfo.md

 categories: ['Software Setup']
 order: 2
 meta_description: "Choose a software setup for your horn radio telescope.
 Compare Ubuntu installation options and find the GNU Radio tools used by DSPIRA."
+equipment: "A computer with internet access.
+Removable storage is needed only for the bootable-drive installation route."
+preparation: "Choose one installation route for your computer.
+Read the software compatibility guide before changing an existing system."
 ---

 Complete the following steps as needed: